Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Conclusion: Faithfulness Over Busyness

-Effective time management in ministry is not about cramming your calendar full—it’s about faithfully stewarding what God has entrusted to you.
+Effective time management in ministry is not about cramming your calendar full—it's about faithfully stewarding what God has entrusted to you.
 Time is a gift, and ministry is a sacred responsibility.
-As Paul exhorted the Corinthians: “Let a man so consider us, as servants of Christ and stewards of the mysteries of God.
-Moreover, it is required in stewards that one be found faithful” (1 Corinthians 4:1-2).
+May you grow in wisdom, discipline, and discernment as you manage your time for the glory of God and the good of His Church.